-Fearnley Securities is currently considering how sustainability risks may be integrated when providing investment advice regarding instruments that are not financial products.
-The delegated Commission Regulation 2021/1253, which amends MiFID II and integrates sustainability factors, risks, and preferences into the organizational and operational requirements for investments firms, will be a natural starting point for Fearnley Securities' integration of sustainability risks in our investment advice.
-This regulation entered into force in the EU on 2 August 2022.
+Fearnley Securities is considering sustainability risks when providing investment advice.
+Note that the company only provide investment advice in relation to individual stocks, bonds and derivatives.
+None of these are "financial products" as defined within SFDR.
+The delegated Commission Regulation 2021/1253, which amends MiFID II and integrates sustainability factors, risks, and preferences into the organizational and operational requirements for investments firms, includes integration of sustainability risks when providing investment advice.
+Fearnley Securities is currently mapping customers' sustainability preferences and consider these preferences when providing investment advice.
+Research analysts provides ESG data in all research reports which serves as a basis for investment advice related to individual stocks and bonds.